-The earliest symptoms of thiamin deficiency include constipation, appetite suppression, nausea as well as mental depression, peripheral neuropathy and fatigue.
-Chronic thiamin deficiency leads to more severe neurological symptoms including ataxia, mental confusion and loss of eye coordination.
-Other clinical symptoms of prolonged thiamin deficiency are related to cardiovascular and musculature defects.
+The earliest symptoms of thiamin deficiency include constipation, appetite suppression, and nausea.
+Progressive deficiency will lead to mental depression, peripheral neuropathy and fatigue.
+Chronic thiamin deficiency leads to more severe neurological symptoms including ataxia, mental confusion and loss of eye coordination (nystagmus).
+A highly diagnostic physical test of thiamin deficiency is vertical nystagmus.
+Vertical nystagmus is characterized by spontaneous upbeating or downbeating of the eyeball.
+There are numerous causes or horizontal nystagmus but vertical is only seen due to the CNS damage associated with thimain deficiency or with phencyclidine (PCP) intoxication.
+Additional clinical symptoms of prolonged thiamin deficiency are related to cardiovascular and musculature defects.

 Riboflavin is also known as vitamin B2.
 Riboflavin is the precursor for the coenzymes, flavin mononucleotide (FMN) and flavin adenine dinucleotide (FAD).
 Synthesis of these two cofactors occurs in a two step process.
 FMN is synthesized from riboflavin via the ATP-dependent enzyme riboflavin kinase (RFK).
 RFK introduces a phosphate group onto the terminal hydroxyl of riboflavin.
 FMN is then converted to FAD via the attachment of AMP (derived from ATP) though the action of FAD pyrophosphorylase which is also known as FMN adenylyltransferase (FMNAT).